ICP DAS - BMP to partake in the COMPAMED 2022, Germany for the first time

 HSINCHU, Nov.
 1, 2022 /PRNewswire/ -- ICP DAS - BMP (Biomedical Polymers), a Taiwan medical TPU (thermoplastic polyurethane) supplier, will exhibit TPU pellets with 50% tungsten content (W50) for the first time in the COMPAMED 2022, Germany.
 The exhibition - a melting pot for high-tech solutions in the medical technology sector - takes place in DÜSSELDORF from 14 to 17 November.

 ICP DAS - BMP will showcase three series of highly stable medical-grade TPU pellets, namely, Alithane™ (ALP series), Durathane™ (ALC series), and Arothane™ (ARP series).
 This year, ICP DAS - BMP unveils a new range of pellets with a tungsten content of 30% (W30) and 50% (W50), respectively.
-As we advance, ICP DAS - BMP plans to develop pellets with 70% tungsten content (W70) and a new ARP-CHDM series in 2023.
+As we advance, ICP DAS - BMP plans to develop pellets with 70% tungsten content (W70) in 2023.

 All medical-grade TPU pellets by ICP DAS - BMP are 100% made in Taiwan and have superb biocompatibility, hydrolytic & chemical resistance, mechanical properties, and radiodensity; they can be customized and color-matched.
 To provide customers with the best service, ICP DAS - BMP offers shorter lead times and accepts smaller quantity orders.